-- In compliance with the Family Education Rights and Privacy Act, Wallace Community College Selma does not release transcripts of students' work except upon their written request. - Official transcripts are sent to institutions, companies, agencies, etc., on the student's written request. - Official transcripts will not be issued to the individual student; however, the student may request an unofficial transcript from the Office of Student Services or print an unofficial copy from the WCCS website.
-An unofficial transcript does not bear the college seal. - 4.
-Transcript requests are processed as they are received.
-However, they should be made at least two weeks before the need. - 5.
-Wallace Community College has retained Credentials, Inc. to accept online transcript orders.
-Each student will receive one (1) complimentary transcript.
-After the complimentary transcript, there will be a \$5 charge. - Please include your name, dates of attendance, social security number, and the address to which the transcript is to be sent.
-NOTE: (Students with name changes should include all former names.)
+- In compliance with the Family Education Rights and Privacy Act, Wallace Community College Selma does not release transcripts of a student's work except upon the student's written request. - Official transcripts are sent to institutions, companies, agencies, etc., on the student's written request. - Official transcripts will not be issued to the individual student; however, the student may request an unofficial transcript from the Office of Student Services, or the student may print an unofficial copy from the WCCS website.
+An unofficial transcript does not bear the college seal. - Transcript requests are processed as they are received.
+Requests should be made at least two weeks prior to need.